A Bregman Proximal Perspective on Classical and Quantum Blahut-Arimoto Algorithms: Quantum Blahut-Arimoto Algorithms

-where the first equality uses~\eqref{eqn:homo}, the inequality uses the first-order condition for convexity of $L\varphi - f$, and the last equality uses the definition of a Bregman divergence.
+where the equality uses~\eqref{eqn:homo}, and the inequality uses Proposition~\ref{prop:relative-alt}(a-iii).
 This recovers~\eqref{eqn:one-sided-l-smooth} as desired.
 To show the converse, we can simply add together a copy of~\eqref{eqn:one-sided-l-smooth} with another copy of itself with the roles of $x$ and $y$ exchanged to obtain

-for any $x,y\in\relinterior\mathcal{C}$ This is precisely the same expression as Proposition~\ref{prop:relative-alt}(a-ii), and therefore implies relative smoothness of $f$, as desired.

-The proof for relative strong convexity follows from exactly the same arguments. \end{proof} \begin{rem} The proof for the direction showing how~\eqref{eqn:one-sided-l-smooth} and~\eqref{eqn:one-sided-l-strong} imply relative smoothness and strong convexity respectively do not require the function to satisfy~\eqref{eqn:homo}, and is true for any function.
+for any $x,y\in\relinterior\mathcal{C}$.
+This is precisely the same expression as Proposition~\ref{prop:relative-alt}(a-ii), and therefore implies relative smoothness of $f$, as desired.
+The proof for relative strong convexity follows from a similar argument. \end{proof} \begin{rem} The proof that~\eqref{eqn:one-sided-l-smooth} and~\eqref{eqn:one-sided-l-strong} imply relative smoothness and strong convexity, respectively, do not require the function to satisfy~\eqref{eqn:homo}, and is true for any function with a suitable domain.
 Therefore, \eqref{eqn:one-sided-l-smooth} and~\eqref{eqn:one-sided-l-strong} are in general stronger assumptions than relative smoothness and strong convexity.
-For example, \eqref{eqn:one-sided-l-strong} does not hold when $f(x)=\varphi(x)=\norm{x}_2^2/2$ and $L=1$. \end{rem}
+For example, \eqref{eqn:one-sided-l-strong} does not hold when $f(x)=\varphi(x)=\norm{x}_2^2/2$ and $L=1$, even though $f$ is $L$-smooth relative to $\varphi$. \end{rem}